 Reactors made up of glass having borosilicate as a major component to handle acidic reactions known as Glass Lined Reactors.
 “Lined” word shows the application of glass lining inside the stainless steel reactor to handle strong acids.
 These are not suitable to handle highly corrosive alkalies.

 Why is the glass lined reactor Blue?

-Composition of cobalt in glass causes it to produce blue color.
-Blue color exhibits higher thermal conductivity and wide range of pH acceptance.
+The composition of cobalt in glass causes it to produce a blue color.
+Blue color exhibits higher thermal conductivity and a wide range of pH acceptance.
 To read more, please refer above article for the purpose or application of color differentiation within the Glass Lined Reactors.